BradRoff/write-up/coursera/SingleProjects/Wireshark/understanding TCP/readme.md

 <h align="center"1>TCP/IP Protocol Fundamentals</h1>
-<p>&esmp;In this project, I intend to show the fundamentals of the TCP/IP protocol using Wireshark.
+<p>&esnp;In this project, I intend to show the fundamentals of the TCP/IP protocol using Wireshark.
 For a short review of the TCP/IP stack layers:</p>
 <table align="center">
   <tr>
     <th>Application Layer</th>